Schwab US Large-Cap ETF (NYSEARCA:SCHX) Shares Sold by Summit Asset Management LLC

-Summit Asset Management LLC trimmed its stake in Schwab US Large-Cap ETF (NYSEARCA:SCHX) by 3.5% during the third quarter, according to its most recent filing with the Securities & Exchange Commission.
-The fund owned 9,281 shares of the company’s stock after selling 332 shares during the quarter.
+Summit Asset Management LLC reduced its holdings in Schwab US Large-Cap ETF (NYSEARCA:SCHX) by 3.5% during the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 9,281 shares of the company’s stock after selling 332 shares during the quarter.
 Summit Asset Management LLC’s holdings in Schwab US Large-Cap ETF were worth $966,000 at the end of the most recent quarter.

-Other hedge funds and other institutional investors also recently modified their holdings of the company.
-Gradient Investments LLC boosted its position in shares of Schwab US Large-Cap ETF by 144.1% in the third quarter.
-Gradient Investments LLC now owns 271 shares of the company’s stock worth $28,000 after buying an additional 160 shares during the period.
-Blume Capital Management Inc. acquired a new stake in Schwab US Large-Cap ETF during the second quarter valued at $32,000.
-Ellevest Inc. acquired a new stake in Schwab US Large-Cap ETF during the third quarter valued at $33,000.
-Newbridge Financial Services Group Inc. acquired a new stake in Schwab US Large-Cap ETF during the third quarter valued at $50,000.
-Finally, Avion Wealth boosted its position in Schwab US Large-Cap ETF by 29.7% during the third quarter.
-Avion Wealth now owns 554 shares of the company’s stock valued at $58,000 after purchasing an additional 127 shares during the last quarter.
+Other institutional investors and hedge funds have also bought and sold shares of the company.
+Charles Schwab Investment Advisory Inc. increased its position in shares of Schwab US Large-Cap ETF by 4.3% during the 2nd quarter.
+Charles Schwab Investment Advisory Inc. now owns 63,438,656 shares of the company’s stock valued at $6,595,717,000 after purchasing an additional 2,625,619 shares during the period.
+Charles Schwab Investment Management Inc. increased its position in shares of Schwab US Large-Cap ETF by 4.9% during the 2nd quarter.
+Charles Schwab Investment Management Inc. now owns 16,235,903 shares of the company’s stock valued at $1,688,047,000 after purchasing an additional 754,593 shares during the period.
+Mercer Global Advisors Inc. ADV increased its position in shares of Schwab US Large-Cap ETF by 32.7% during the 2nd quarter.
+Mercer Global Advisors Inc. ADV now owns 2,591,981 shares of the company’s stock valued at $269,488,000 after purchasing an additional 638,011 shares during the period.
+Jaffetilchin Investment Partners LLC increased its position in shares of Schwab US Large-Cap ETF by 100.0% during the 2nd quarter.
+Jaffetilchin Investment Partners LLC now owns 754,687 shares of the company’s stock valued at $73,552,000 after purchasing an additional 377,345 shares during the period.
+Finally, Koss Olinger Consulting LLC increased its position in shares of Schwab US Large-Cap ETF by 42.8% during the 2nd quarter.
+Koss Olinger Consulting LLC now owns 1,243,275 shares of the company’s stock valued at $129,263,000 after purchasing an additional 372,593 shares during the period.

 Schwab U.S. Large-Cap ETF (the Fund) goal is to track the total return of the Dow Jones U.S. Large-Cap Total Stock Market Index (the Index).
 The Fund’s index includes the large-cap portion of the Dow Jones U.S. Total Stock Market Index available to investors in the marketplace.
 The Dow Jones U.S. Large-Cap Total Stock Market Index includes the components ranked 1-750 by full market capitalization.